 What Happened Last Year?

 Altogether, 832 mayors in all 50 states and the District of Columbia, Guam, and Puerto Rico officially recognized the work that AmeriCorps members and Senior Corps volunteers are doing to make cities better and stronger.
 Together, these mayors represent nearly 100 million citizens, or nearly one-third of all Americans.
 You can read an initial catalogue of press and media coverage here.

 This initiative was led by the Corporation for National and Community Service; Cities of Service; the National League of Cities; and Philadelphia Mayor Michael Nutter, president of the U.S. Conference of Mayors.

 In addition, a special thanks goes to Mayor Marie Lopez Rogers of Avondale, AZ, president of the National League of Cities; Mayor Scott Smith of Mesa, AZ, vice president of the U.S. Conference of Mayors; and Mayor Chris Coleman of St. Paul, MN, vice president of National League of Cities.

 Our Facebook gallery features photos from recognition events all around the country.
 Feel free to tag yourself or your program, and share with your friends and family.
 And we want to share your stories too, so please send them to us MayorsForService@cns.gov.

-- The annual Volunteering and Civic Life in in America report is the most comprehensive data on volunteering ever assembled, providing detailed information on volunteering trends and demographics in the U.S., all fifty states, and more than 150 major cities.
+- The annual Volunteering and Civic Life in in America report is the most comprehensive data on volunteering ever assembled, providing detailed information on volunteering trends and demographics in the United States for all 50 states and more than 150 major cities.